yucealiosman/hotelspro_client/README.md

 # Booker #

-    A python client library for HotelsPro
+    A python client library for CoralPro

     Version 1.0.0